bucurum/Pac-man/README.md

 # Packman
-This is Pacman`s clone game.
+This Game is Clone of Pac-man Game